briandowns/Dictu/docs/docs/collections/lists.md

 ---
 ## Lists

-Lists in Dictu allow you to store mutliple values of any type.
+Lists in Camus allow you to store mutliple values of any type.
 Lists automatically resize for you as data is added and removed.
 Lists are similar to arrays in languages like Python, JavaScript, and Ruby.

 ```cs
 var list = [1, 2.3, "Mango", false, nil];